-We propose a Digital Information Service for reconciling distributed digital entities that addresses the challenges of discovering, sharing and managing distributed resources located on web-based systems in a Service Oriented Architecture where communications are provided through the Web Service technology.
-Figure 2 illustrates the architecture of the proposed Digital Information Service.
+We propose a Digital Information Service framework for reconciling distributed digital entities that addresses the challenges of discovering, retrieving, sharing and managing distributed data located on web-based systems in a Service Oriented Architecture where communications are provided through the Web Service technology.

-In this study, we present the semantics and architectural design of the centralized Digital Information Service.
+In this study, we present the semantics and the architectural design of the centralized Digital Information Service.
 We introduce a prototype implementation of this architecture and present its performance evaluation.
-As the main focus of this paper is information federation in Digital Information Services, we discuss unification, federation, interoperability, and performance aspects and leave out distribution and fault-tolerance aspects of the system.
-The main novelty of this study is that it describes an architecture, implementation, and evaluation of a Digital Information Service that supports both distributed and centralized paradigms and handles both dynamic, small-scale and quasi-static, large-scale metadata by utilizing event-based infrastructure.
+As the main focus of this research is information federation in online digital information systems, we discuss unification, federation, interoperability, and performance aspects and leave out distribution and fault-tolerance aspects of the proposed system.
+The main novelty of this study is that it describes an architecture, implementation, and evaluation of a Digital Information Service that supports both distributed and centralized paradigms and handles both dynamic, small-scale and static, large-scale metadata by utilizing event-based infrastructure and consistency maintenance mechanism.
 This novel approach unifies different implementations of research tools for scholarly publications to provide a common access interface to different kinds of metadata.
 It also provides federation of information among the scholarly publications tools for digital entities, so that they can share or exchange metadata with each other.
 This study should inspire the design of other information systems along with similar metadata management requirements.